Supplements · Sweeteners · Diets

-Yes — but only at large doses; the small amounts used for blood sugar are well tolerated.
+Probably yes — but only at large doses; the small amounts used to blunt blood sugar are well below that threshold.

 Evidence ladder